wistia/WistiaKit/README.md

 #### Initializing `WistiaPlayerViewController` or `WistiaPlayer`

 * `referrer` - We recommend using a universal link to the video.
 This will allow you to click that link from the Wistia stats page while still recording the in-app playback location.
-* `requireHLS` - Apple has [specific requirements]() for playing video within apps with which Wistia is fully compliant.
-It boils down to this: if you want to play video over 10 minutes in length over the celluar network (ie. you don't force wifi), then you must use HLS.
+* `requireHLS` - Apple has [specific requirements](https://developer.apple.com/app-store/review/guidelines/#media-content) for playing video within apps.
+It boils down to this: if you want to play video over 10 minutes in length over the celluar network (ie. you don't force wifi), then you must use [HLS](https://developer.apple.com/streaming/).
+And Wistia fully supports and has thoroughly tested our HLS implementation with Apple.
 We recommend leaving this to `true` which is the default.

 #### `WistiaPlayerViewController` Example

 Lets say we're building an app that has an introductory section.
-We can use a single If you are playing a fullscreen video, or multiple videos, in one section of your app, you can resuse a single `WistiaPlayerViewController` as in the following example:
+We can use a single `WistiaPlayerViewController` to load any number of intro videos and present them full screen, as in the following example:

 ```swift
 import WistiaKit